TDLemonNovecento/raan_case_study/README.md

 This code was run with:
 python 3.6
+packages:

 #############################################################
 R Specifications
 #############################################################
 R 3.5 or higher (required for sna package)
-All packages are specified at the top of the document and should Automatically Install
+All packages are specified at the top of the document and should automatically install

+The following packages are used to prepare data and setup R:
+-rstudioapi
+-readxl
+-tidyverse
+Packages for 2D plot:
+-GGally (requires sna, ggplot2 and network)
+Package for 3D plot:
+-visNetwork

 ############################################################
 Details below